data-1975/airline-demand-pricing-optimization/README.md

 ## **📌 Overview**

-This repository contains a complete implementation of an **end-to-end ML-powered dynamic pricing system** inspired by a real-world case study involving the entry of a low-cost airline (easyJet) into a competitive new market.
+This repository contains a complete implementation of an **end-to-end ML-powered dynamic pricing system** inspired by a real-world case study involving the entry of a low-cost airline (AeroPriceX) into a competitive new market.

 The project integrates: